hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/250925302v1-dive-into-the-agent-matrix-a-realistic-evaluation-of-self-replicatio.md

 ---
 layout: default
-title: Dive into the Agent Matrix: A Realistic Evaluation of Self-Replication Risk in LLM Agents
+title: "Dive into the Agent Matrix: A Realistic Evaluation of Self-Replication Risk in LLM Agents"
 ---

 # Dive into the Agent Matrix: A Realistic Evaluation of Self-Replication Risk in LLM Agents